gpiozero/gpiozero/docs/recipes.rst

     graph.value = -1  # (1, 1, 1, 1, 1, 1)
     sleep(1)

-Note values are essentially rounded to encounter the fact LEDs can only be on or off when ``pwm=False`` (the default).
+Note values are essentially rounded to account for the fact LEDs can only be on or off when ``pwm=False`` (the default).

 However, using :class:`LEDBarGraph` with ``pwm=True`` allows more precise